 Unless you buy an “unlimited” plan set or a multi-use license you may only build one home from a set of plans.
 Please call to verify if you intend to build more than once.
 Plan licenses are non-transferable and cannot be resold.

 We offer a 90% credit when you upgrade from a set, that is not for construction, to a 5-Copy set (or greater).

 Our Plans are designed for energy efficiency.
 The idea is to broaden access to green design.

-Houseplans.com is excited to welcome the collection of innovative plans by FreeGreen founders David Wax and Ben Uyeda.
-These design range from Contemporary to Country and Farmhouse styles.
+Houseplans.com is excited to welcome the Green Living collection of innovative plans by FreeGreen founders David Wax and Ben Uyeda.
+These designs range from Contemporary to Country and Farmhouse styles.
 All incorporate green building materials and techniques.

 David and Ben are experts in the field of green design and also co-founded ZeroEnergy Design, an architecture and energy consulting firm specializing in new construction and major renovations.
 They got their start leading Cornell University's 2005 Solar Decathlon team, which won the second place award.
 The competition, sponsored by the US Department of Energy, challenges universities from across the US and beyond to research, design and build an 800 square-foot off-grid solar home.

 David holds a Bachelor of Science in Finance and a Master of Business Administration from the Johnson School at Cornell University and is an IT consultant for the securities and capital markets.
 He says: "FreeGreen was able to integrate architecture and engineering software for custom home design, which meant that we could produce green design fast."